ogsamovar/launch-docs-evo/launch-docs-original.md

 **Longtail Financial (LTF)** is a decentralized research firm that is investigating the intersection of blockchain technologies in finance.
 With a focus is in machine learning, token engineering, and decentralised coordination.

 Shawn Anderson, their founder, has an advantage with his curiosity and extensive background in the field of Artificial Intelligence (A.I.).
-This combination of talent has given him the opportunity to apply cutting edge techniques to real world problems in business and government, while helping in the research field.
+This combination of talents has given him the opportunity to apply cutting edge techniques to real world problems in business and government, while helping in the research field.

 ## Service Offerings